Jaws (novel): Film adaptation

 Released in theaters in 1975, Jaws became the highest-grossing film ever at the time, a record it held for two years until the release of Star Wars.
 Benchley was satisfied with the adaptation, noting how dropping the subplots allowed for "all the little details that fleshed out the characters".
 The film's success led to three sequels, with which Benchley had no involvement despite them drawing on his characters.
-According to Benchley, once his payment of the adaptation-related royalties got late, he called his agent and she replied that the studio was arranging a deal for sequels.
+According to Benchley, once when his payment of the adaptation-related royalties didn't arrive as expected, he called his agent and she informed him that the studio was arranging a deal for sequels.
 Benchley disliked the idea, saying, "I don't care about sequels; who'll ever want to make a sequel to a movie about a fish?"
-He subsequently relinquished the Jaws sequel rights, aside for a one-time payment of $70,000 for each one.
+He subsequently chose a one-time payment of $70,000 for each of the three sequels, relinquishing continuing royalties for future sequels.